mpemburn/migratorius/README.md

 at the top right side of your browser page.

 ### Subsite Cloning
-In order to use this feature, you must have at least one WordPress database installed locally.
+In order to use this service, you must have at least one WordPress database installed locally.
 The database(s) need to be defined in your `.env` file as follows:

 `INSTALLED_DATABASES="Database 1:my_first_db,Database 2:my_second_db"`